krieven/W3View/readme.md

 #### In the root of component definition
 * **as** - name of component, with this name prepared component is stored in the Compo, by this name it can be found and created.
-Think about this name as about name of class.
+Think about this attribute value as about name of class.

 #### In the component definition subtree
 * **ref** - hook to element will be created with